ownlytics/mcptix/CONTRIBUTING.md

 ## Commercial Use

-For commercial licensing inquiries, please contact: tim@ownlytics.ai
+For commercial licensing inquiries, please contact: hello@ownlytics.io

 We offer flexible licensing programs for organizations interested in building on our technology.